sstjohn/x6100-wspr/docs/README.md

 3. Copy /etc/NetworkManager/system-connections/default.nmconnection.template to /etc/NetworkManager/system-connections/default.nmconnection.
 4. Set WiFi SSID and PSK in that file.
 5. If you did all that through the serial console, reboot.
-6. Once connected to wifi, sync time with `/etc/init.d/S48sntpd restart`.
+6. Once connected to wifi, sync time with `/etc/init.d/S48sntpd start`.

 Step 6 is only required if the system clock is wrong.
-The network is usually not up in time for that boot script, so it has to be done manually.
+The network is usually not up in time for that init script, so sntpd has to be started manually.

 ## Root filesystem build